avatria/ydeploy/README.md

 Great question!
 To answer, lets think through all of the steps we would have had to perform to achieve the same thing without ydeploy.

 1. First, we would need to have the hybris software setup on the machine beforehand.
-In the example above, hyris was not even setup on the machine prior to running the ydeploy `build` command. ydeploy automatically set everything up
+In the example above, hybris was not even setup on the machine prior to running the ydeploy `build` command. ydeploy automatically set everything up
 2. After setting up hybris we would need to deploy the custom extensions and config directories from the checkout location to the proper locations within the hybris install
 3. Next, we would likely need to update the local.properties files and other configuration within the hybris/config directory to ensure the build process runs correctly on this particular machine.
 4. Almost ready to build.
 But first, we need to go into the hybris/bin/platform directory and setup the environment using that `setantenv.sh` script